Hetalia: Adorable, Silly, but Is It Too Stereotypical?

 Hetalia begins its first two seasons as Hetalia: Axis Powers, and the third season is called Hetalia: World Series.
 Hetalia: Axis Powers takes place during World War 2, with some historical flashbacks.
-World Series involves more of a look at the countries in modern times and has more flashbacks into history and showcases the lives of more characters.
+World Series involves more of a look at the countries in modern times, has more flashbacks into earlier history, and showcases the lives of more characters.
 There is also a movie called Hetalia: Paint it White, which deals with the main characters fighting off an alien invasion.
 The anime is based on a webcomic by Hidekazu Himaruya.

 In Hetalia, all characters are anthropomorphic representations of countries, each one battling for dominance over others.
 However, at the same time, each one is often confronted with their own weaknesses and flaws.
 The show explores real (based on historical evidence) and imagined relationships between countries with bold, creative, hilarious new twists.

 The main countries are:

 Italy, weak and cowardly, but a good boy with a gentle heart.
 The main character and titular character.
 Loves music and art.